delta-io/delta/kernel/USER_GUIDE.md

   * If a data column is not found and the `StructField.isNullable = true`, then return a `ColumnVector` of nulls.
 Throw an error if it is not nullable.
 * The output iterator must maintain ordering as the input iterator.
 That is, if `file1` is before `file2` in the input iterator, then columnar batches of `file1` must be before those of `file2` in the output iterator.

+##### Method `writeParquetFiles(String directoryPath, CloseableIterator<FilteredColumnarBatch> dataIter, java.util.List<Column> statsColumns)`

+This [method](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/engine/ParquetHandler.html#writeParquetFiles-java.lang.String-io.delta.kernel.utils.CloseableIterator-java.util.List-) takes given data writes it into one or more Parquet files into the given directory.
+The data is given as an iterator of [FilteredColumnarBatches](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/data/FilteredColumnarBatch.html) which contains a [ColumnarBatch](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/data/ColumnarBatch.html) and an optional selection vector containing one entry for each row in `ColumnarBatch` indicating whether a row is selected or not selected.
+The `ColumnarBatch` also contains the schema of the data.
+This schema should be converted to Parquet schema, including any field IDs present [`FieldMetadata`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/types/FieldMetadata.html) for each column `StructField`.

+There is also the parameter `statsColumns`, which is a hint to the Parquet writer on what set of columns to collect stats for each file.
+The statistics include `min`, `max` and `null_count` for each column in the `statsColumns` list.
+Statistics collection is optional, but when present it is used by Kernel to persist the stats as part of the Delta table commit.
+This will help read queries prune un-needed data files based on the query predicate.

+For each written data file, the caller is expecting a [`DataFileStatus`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/utils/DataFileStatus.html) object.
+It contains the data file path, size, modification time, and optional column statistics.

+#### Method `writeParquetFileAtomically(String filePath, CloseableIterator<FilteredColumnarBatch> data)`
+This [method](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/engine/ParquetHandler.html#writeParquetFiles-java.lang.String-io.delta.kernel.utils.CloseableIterator-java.util.List-) writes the given `data` into Parquet file at location `filePath`.
+The write is an atomic write i.e., either a Parquet file is created with all given content or no Parquet file is created at all.
+This should not create a file with partial content in it.

+The default implementation makes use of [`LogStore`](https://github.com/delta-io/delta/blob/master/storage/src/main/java/io/delta/storage/LogStore.java) implementations from the [`delta-storage`](https://github.com/delta-io/delta/tree/master/storage) module to accomplish the atomicity.
+A connector that wants to implement their own version of `ParquetHandler` can take a look at the default implementation for details.

 ##### Performance suggestions
 * The representation of data as `ColumnVector`s and `ColumnarBatch`es can have a significant impact on the query performance and it's best to read the Parquet file data directly into vectors and batches of the engine-native format to avoid potentially costly in-memory data format conversion.
 Create a Kernel `ColumnVector` and `ColumnarBatch` wrappers around the engine-native format equivalent classes.